-Using Critical Studies 2 as a conceptual frame, and drawing, exploring expanded concepts involving observational and experimental approaches, as an integral language and a research methodology, this course is a developed and structured enquiry into the expressive potential of two-dimensional (2D) creativity.
+Using Critical Studies 2 as a conceptual frame, and drawing and exploring expanded concepts involving observational and experimental approaches as an integral language and a research methodology, this course is a developed and structured enquiry into the expressive potential of two-dimensional (2D) creativity.
 The course extends a wider range of materials and processes in drawing, painting or printmaking highlighting the significance of 2D practices.
 This foundation experience expands cultural, historical, contemporary, theoretical and conceptual dimensions of these art forms.

 1. Create, from a variety of materials, and by a variety of means, developed visually resolved 2D forms.